F4-Group/docker-logstash/README.md

 configured to accept gelf input and output to elasticsearch port 9200 must be exported using -p so browsers can access it

+be careful, since port 12201 is using udp, you cannot use the svendowideit/ambassador image in front.

 * `docker build -t logstash .`
 * `docker run logstash`